-First, you should realize the core differences between Gmail for business (and, by extension, G Suite) and Outlook (along with Microsoft’s Exchange Server for email).
+First, you should realize the core differences between G Suite vs. Gmail, G Suite vs. Office 365, and Gmail vs. Outlook (along with Microsoft’s Exchange Server for email).
 Microsoft and Google offer very similar email packages, along with peripheral apps that can improve your business.
 For example, Microsoft offers Word and Excel, while Google offers Google Docs and Sheets.

-There aren’t many differences in terms of package specifics, like storage space or pricing, but Gmail and G Suite offer far more options to business owners (as you’ll see).
+There aren’t many differences in terms of package specifics, like storage space or pricing, but Gmail and G Suite offer far more options to business owners (see our list of G Suite tips and tricks, and our list of Gmail tips and tricks, for starters).
 If you can learn to take advantage of these flexible offerings, and the thousands of extensions of the core Gmail product, you can achieve far greater productivity and efficiency in your business.